m4ttsch/omscs-notes-notes/information-security/database-security.md

 Again, the problem demonstrated here is that authorized queries like `Q` allow users to make inferences about data that they are not authorized to access.

 ## Inference Attacks on Databases Part 3
-The previous example might be a little contrived, so let’s consider another scenario.
+The previous example might be a little contrived, so let's consider another scenario.

 Suppose that `Q` is augmented to allow users to constrain the group of students over which they want to see the average score calculated.